espressif/idf-component-manager/docs/en/guides/packaging_components.rst

    version: "0.0.1"

 As you can see, the ``version`` field is the only required field for uploading a component.
-The version scheme is described :ref:`here <versioning:Versioning Scheme>`.
+You can check the  :ref:`versioning scheme <reference/versioning:Versioning Scheme>`.

 It's recommended to add extra metadata information for your component.
 For example: